GRTDataHub/GRTDataHubDevelopment/README.md

 <!-- CODE -->
 ## Code

 I am a Novice Coder who does this as a hobby.
 However, I strive to be better each day.
-If you would like to make improvements then I am here to learn and I will be greatful for constructive critism.
+If you would like to make improvements then I am here to learn and I will be greatful for constructive criticism.

 Guidance on updating the chatbot code can be found here, please see at the bottom on how to contact me if needed.